ohmp/james-project/src/jekyll/_posts/2010-07-01-JSPF-new-project.markdown

 ---

 James PMC is happy to announce that we are working on a Java implementation of the SPF specification.
+The first
-The first [http://people.apache.org/dist/james/jspf/](betas) are already available for download.
+[http://people.apache.org/dist/james/jspf/]: betas are already available for download.